-Her experience also includes hosting and anchoring on “Tech Live,” TechTV’s daily news program.
-In addition, Ms. Tisdale was a business correspondent for CBS MarketWatch, The Early Show, CBS Evening News, and CBS Radio.
+Her experience also includes hosting a show on “Tech Live,” TechTV’s daily news program.
+During the 1990’s Ms. Tisdale was a business correspondent for CBS News, CBS MarketWatch, The Early Show, CBS Evening News, and CBS Radio.

-Stacey’s journalistic career began at Dow Jones & Co.
-For 7 years, she produced, wrote, and eventually reported and hosted programming for Wall Street Journal Television, which eventually became CNBC.
-Prior to that, Ms. Tisdale was a writer for Dow Jones newswire service, Telerate.
+Stacey’s journalistic career began at Dow Jones & Co., where she produced, wrote, and eventually reported and hosted programming for Wall Street Journal Television, which eventually became CNBC.
+Prior to that, Ms. Tisdale was a writer for Dow Jones newswire service, Tolerate.

-Ms. Tisdale’s broadcasting career came after her work on Wall Street as a cash manager for the commodities firm Balfour Maclaine International.
-Her responsibilities included managing as much as $70 million a day.
-Ms. Tisdale has also worked on the floor of the Coffee Sugar Coca Exchange.
+Stacey’s broadcasting career came after her work on Wall Street as a cash manager for the commodities firm Balfour Maclaine International.

-Stacey Tisdale also creates financial education and life skills programs for professional sports teams and corporations based on her research including WNBA team the Washington Mystics, the NFL Super Bowl champion New York Giants, and the female employees of Microsoft.
+Stacey Tisdale creates financial education and life skills programs for professional sports teams and corporations as well including WNBA team the Washington Mystics, the NFL Super Bowl champion New York Giants, and the female employees of Microsoft.